simtabi/laravel-modulizer/readme.md

 Placeholders:

-These placeholders are replaced with the name provided when running `php artisan modulizer:module:build`
+These placeholders are replaced with the name provided when running `php artisan modulizer:module:generate`

 #### 1. Used in filenames: